 But experts say raising finance for infrastructure projects will be problematic worldwide and will be challenging in Africa.

-“These kind of projects are very complex and can be very expensive,” said Andrew Ali, chief executive of Africa Finance Corporation.
-“These projects tend to be up to 20-year projects and you have to tie things up for that time – it is complicated and it become very expensive.
+“These kinds of projects are very complex and can be very expensive,” said Andrew Ali, chief executive of Africa Finance Corporation.
+“These projects tend to be up to 20-year projects and you have to tie things up for that time – it is complicated and it becomes very expensive.
 “The fact is that these things have been done relatively few and far between in Africa – there are not many developers and governments who really have the experience.”

 But with so much focus on how private sector investors can make healthy returns by investing in Africa’s development, Mos Def, who recently changed his name to Yasiin Bey, said he hoped the involvement of celebrities in the projects would bring the soul back into meeting Africa’s needs.